 Java classloaders do not have any standard mechanism to undeploy or unload a set of classes, nor can they load new versions of classes.
 In order to make updates to classes in a running virtual machine, the classloader that loaded the changed classes must be replaced with a new classloader.
 When a classloader is replaced, all classes that were loaded from that classloader (or any classloaders that are offspring of that classloader) must be reloaded.
 Any instances of these classes must be re-instantiated.

 In WebLogic Server, each application has a hierarchy of classloaders that are offspring of the system classloader.
 These hierarchies allow applications or parts of applications to be individually reloaded without affecting the rest of the system.
 WebLogic Server Application Classloading discusses this topic.

-The policy classloader is the default system class loader when starting WebLogic Server using a startWebLogic script.
-The policy classloader improves class loader performance and server startup time through class caching and indexing and is supported in any WebLogic mode (development or production).
+The Policy Class Loader (PCL) is the default system class loader when starting WebLogic Server using a startWebLogic script.
+The Policy Class Loader improves class loader performance and server startup time through class caching and indexing and is supported in any WebLogic mode (development or production).